okami101/vuetify-admin/docs/guide/laravel.md

 docker-compose exec laravel php artisan migrate:fresh --seed
 ```

-If not included on your dummy data, you may need to create your first user by `docker-compose exec laravel php artisan crud:user admin@example.com`.
+If not included on your dummy data, you may need to create your first user by `docker-compose exec laravel php artisan admin:user admin@example.com`.
 You will be prompted for the user name and password.

 ::: tip ADMIN URL
 By default admin URL is configured at [http://localhost:8080](http://localhost:8080) which is default Vue CLI dev serve URL.